gaurav1780/comp1010practicalClassMaterial/week 01 - introduction/practicalIntroduction.md

 - start: introductions
 - 20 minutes past start: installation, importing source codes
+- 45 minutes past start: Kahoot!
-- 50 minutes: revise COMP1000/WCOM1000 topics
+- 60 minutes past start: revise COMP1000/WCOM1000 topics

 ## COMP1010 Support Structure

 In COMP1010, we understand that programming doesn't come naturally to everyone.
 Some learn faster than others.
 There are two kinds of support sessions provided in COMP1010.
 Details are on iLearn.

-* Times and rooms are subject to change.
-Please refer to latest schedule on iLearn.
+Note: Times and rooms are subject to change.

 ## Installing Java SE and Eclipse IDE